 So if your asking me which Navy quarterback turned in the best season in the Triple Option Era, I’m going with Malcolm Perry.
 It’s close, but in my mind, he is the clear winner.

 But our task was not to determine who had the best season.
-It was to identify the best quarterback since Navy went to the triple option in 2002.
+When we started our Top 5 Navy Quarterbacks discussion, it was to identify the best QB since the Mids went to the triple option in 2002.
 And for that, you need to look at the the quarterback’s production over an entire career.

 Malcolm Perry put up some astounding numbers at quarterback.
 There is no disputing that.
 And I think it’s pretty incredible that he was recruited as a running back and yet wound up being so terrific under center.
 As a quarterback, he ran for 3,320 yards and 26 touchdowns.
 Perry went for over 100 yards 14 times, ran for over 200 yards in five games and had a 13-6 record as a starter.
 As a side note, he also ran for another 1,039 yards and scored 14 times as a slotback, giving him 4,359 yards and 40 TDs for his career.

 But when it comes to the overall body of work at the quarterback position, Keenan Reynolds’ resume can’t be beat.
 He compiled a 32-12 record as a starter, ran for 4,559 yards and scored an NCAA record 88 touchdowns.
 He won three CinC trophies and had a 3-1 record vs. Air Force while going 4-0 vs. Army.
 Reynolds also went 3-1 in bowl games.
 I give Malcolm Perry the edge as the better runner, but Reynolds was no slouch either.
 He had his share of big time games, rushing for over 100 yards 20 times, including 4 games where he went for over 200 yards.